-REDLANDS, Calif. - Parents of several Redlands middle school students claim their children were frightened, pinched and pushed into their seats by a school bus driver and aide.
+REDLANDS, Calif.
+(KABC) -- Parents of several Redlands middle school students claim their children were frightened, pinched and pushed into their seats by a school bus driver and aide.

 Ultimately, those parents said they thought it was some kind of mix-up, with the school district sending bus staff meant for special education students instead.